MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-deploy-app.md

 ## Deploy a sample Windows application to your cluster

 This example runs a sample ASP.NET application based on [Microsoft's sample image](https://hub.docker.com/_/microsoft-dotnet-samples/).
-See **win-sample.yaml** in the public preview package for the deployment manifest (located in **\samples\others**).
-Note that the YAML specifies a `nodeSelector` tagged for Windows.
-All sample code and deployment manifests can be found under the **/Samples** folder in the [GitHub repo](https://github.com/Azure/AKS-Edge).
+See [win-sample.yaml](https://github.com/Azure/AKS-Edge/blob/main/samples/others/win-sample.yaml) in the GitHub repo.
+Note that the YAML specifies the `nodeSelector` tag as **Windows**.

 ### 1. Deploy the application by specifying the name of your YAML manifest